silverfin/silverfin-vscode/README.md

 Before installing the Silverfin Extension, you should first authenticate your device.
 Your device must be authenticated with the Silverfin API so the Silverfin extension can interact with the Silverfin Platform.
 For this you will need to contact Silverfin to receive a **Client ID** and **Client Secret**, and then add these credentials as environment variables on your local machine.

-If you already have the Silverfin Toolkit installed, your device should already possess the relevant credentials, in which case no further action is required.
-Otherwise, please refer to the installation instructions for the [Silverfin Toolkit](https://github.com/silverfin/sf-toolkit).
-While installing the Silverfin Toolkit CLI itself is optional, the instructions also include detailed step-by-step instructions on how to authenticate your device.
+If you already have the Silverfin CLI installed, your device should already possess the relevant credentials, in which case no further action is required.
+Otherwise, please refer to the installation instructions for the [Silverfin CLI](https://github.com/silverfin/silverfin-cli).
+While installing the Silverfin CLI itself is optional, the instructions also include detailed step-by-step instructions on how to authenticate your device.
 Please follow these instuctions to complete authentication.

 ### Install Silverfin Extension